cwchentw/ksv/README.md

 ## Note

 Currently, **ksv** is distributed mainly as a C library.
-The **ksv** cli tool is just a byproduct of the library, never a feature-rich CSV ro TSV tool.
+The **ksv** cli tool is just a byproduct of the library, never a feature-rich CSV or TSV tool.

 We copy some utility code from [cwchentw/clibs](https://github.com/cwchentw/clibs).